 In response to life-threatening conditions such as sepsis and infection, trauma, serious burn injuries, severe lung injury, and pancreatitis, the body frequently overreacts and produces a massive excess of cytokines, or “cytokine storm”.
 Cytokines normally help the body cope with injury, but at these levels, cytokine storm is toxic to the body, driving severe inflammation and a cascade of pathophysiologic changes in the body that cause cell damage, organ failure and often death.
 It follows that reduction of cytokine storm may limit this cascade of events, thereby reducing the severity of illness, and helping patients recover and survive.
 Until recently, however, there were no effective ways to reduce cytokine storm broadly.

 CytoSorb® is a first-in-class extracorporeal cytokine adsorber, now approved in the European Union, and broadly indicated for use in any clinical situation where cytokines are elevated.
 It is compatible with standard hemodialysis machines and blood pumps found in most hospitals.
 Blood is pumped out of the body, through the CytoSorb® cartridge that contains the company’s proprietary blood compatible porous polymer beads, and the “purified” blood is recirculated back to the patient.
-In a six hour period, a patient's entire blood volume can be treated approximately 20 times.
+In a twenty-four hour period, a patient's entire blood volume can be treated approximately 70 times.

 CytoSorb® is clinically proven to reduce cytokines in the company's multi-center, randomized, controlled European Sepsis Trial conducted in Germany.
-Treatment was safe and well-tolerated in more than 300 human treatments in very sick patients with the worst forms of sepsis and lung injury, and treatment has been safe in nearly 5,000 human treatments overall.
+More than 9,000 human treatments have been administered safely.
 Early data suggests that CytoSorb® can reduce organ injury and improve survival in patients at high risk of cytokine injury, particularly those patients with very high cytokine levels, and patients older than age 65.
 The company plans to conduct larger scale randomized controlled studies in the future to confirm these preliminary data.